taichi-dev/taichi_benchmark/reduce_sum/README.md

 | Driver version    | 470.57.02              | 510.47.03            |
 | CUDA version      | 11.4                   | 11.6                 |

-Performance is measured in bandwidth.
-The higher the bandwidth usage, the better.
+Performance is measured in bandwidth(GB/s).
+The higher is better.
 We run over different numbers with `float` data type.
 The results in the following figures are averaged over five times.

 - Nvidia RTX 3080